freaktechnik/justintv-stream-notifications/aboutconfig.md

 Available Settings
 ------------------
-Live Stream Notifier offers the following hidden settings:
+Live Stream Notifier offers the following hidden settings in the `extensions.jid0-z2wAjbeFD5dTCgsj70eQ6UAqQl4@jetpack` branch:

  - `queue_ratio` (Default: 2) Defines the part of the queue fetched minimally at a time.
 It will always fetch at least one request.
 The value is reciproke to the actual used ratio.
  - `queue_maxRequestBatchSize` (Default: 8) The maximal number of requests fetched at once.